What is a personal injury claim*?

 Personal injury is a broad term which covers any type of harm caused to an individual as opposed to damage to property or business.
 It can cover both physical and mental or emotional harm.
 From a legal point of view, it refers to cases where an individual or organisation can be shown to be responsible for causing the injury.
 The amount paid out following a successful claim depends on a number of different factors.
 It is only when your lawyer has the whole picture that they can suggest what would be an appropriate of compensation for the claim.

 Some common scenarios that lead to personal injury claims* include car accidents and accidents at work as well as injury caused by faulty products such as badly designed children toys or flammable clothing.
 County or city councils may be held responsible for accidents in public places for example if loose paving stones or faulty banisters cause a member of the public to trip or fall.
+You could even possible claim for an injury while playing golf.

 How much is my claim worth*?